 Early ontogeny is distinguished by its relentless and inescapable force.
 For humans, the will and recognition of the individual dominates later development.
 While in the former the focus is purely experience, in the latter it is to improve the individual's status and performance.

 As a placeholder for this diagram, I posted a photograph of an initial hand-drawn sketch and noticed the Post-It note in it.
-Although referring to another task, it seemed prescient, pointing out that my diagram is an echo of the schema of biosemiosis published over one hundred years ago by Jakob von Uexkull and that I should acknowledge this — particularly as his work was subsequently so violently embraced by the Nazis, and by their 'scientists'.
+Although referring to another task, it seemed prescient, pointing out my diagram is simply an echo of the schema of biosemiosis published over one hundred years earlier by Jakob von Uexkull, and that I should acknowledge this — particularly as subsequently his work was so violently embraced by the Nazis and their 'scientists'.

 Schema of biosemiosis, 1920, by Jakob von Uexkull.